lethain/staff-eng/src/markdown/stories/dmitry-petrashko.md

 In the PTL role, I used to partner closely with the Head of Developer Productivity and managers of the teams inside the group.
 We exchanged context and worked towards an agreed goal.

-Both of these roles (PTL and TA) are similar in that they partner with engineering manager and share insight into the needs of our users & tools at our disposal to address them, while the EM has a better understanding of Stripe-wide non-technical constraints (e.g. resourcing constraints).
+Both of these roles (PTL and TA) are similar in that they partner with engineering managers and share insight into the needs of our users & tools at our disposal to address them, while the EM has a better understanding of Stripe-wide non-technical constraints (e.g. resourcing constraints).

 <div class="pull">
 <p><strong>Talks from Dmitry</strong></p>